waynegm/imgNotes/README.md

 =========

 imgNotes is an extension of the jQuery [imgViewer](https://github.com/waynegm/imgViewer) plugin that adds markers and notes to an image that can be zoomed in and out with the mousewheel and panned around by click and drag.
+Try out the [demo](http://waynegm.github.io/imgNotes/)

 ## Dependencies
 The plugin is known to work with the configuration described below: